New South Wales Police Force: NSW Police citations

+In 2000, then commissioner, Peter Ryan QPM implemented the Olympic Commendation and the Olympic Citation which was given out in large numbers for the contributions by members of the force to the Sydney 2000 Olympics, claimed as the "Safest Games in modern Olympics history".
+NSW Police is the only police organisation in the world to be permitted the Olympic Rings to be attached.

 Peacekeeping

 In peacekeeping operations, officers are seconded to the Australian Federal Police and take an oath or affirmation of the AFP.
 They are then appointed to the rank of Senior Sergeant, Station Sergeant, Superintendent or Commander.
 Following their service, UN peacekeeping veterans are awarded the United Nations Medal for their particular mission.
 In addition, under the Australian system of honours and awards, Police officers serving with peacekeeping organisations are awarded the Police Overseas Service Medal with the relevant clasp for the prescribed area of service.
 As of 2008, two clasps to that medal were awarded to members for operations in Cyprus and East Timor.

 Cyprus (UNFICYP)

 Members were among the first Australian Police sent to Cyprus in May 1964 as the first UN Police contingent.
 The UN Civilian Police (now known as UNPOL or United Nations Police) was established with a three-months' mandate to end hostilities between the Greek and Turkish communities and promote peace on the island.
 The operation is ongoing.

 Members were subsequently withdrawn from Cyprus in 1976, along with all other State and Territory Police following the Turkish invasion of Cyprus on 20 July 1974.
 During the invasion and preceding it the Australian Police were subject to machine gun and mortar fire and Turkish air attack.
 Some of their personal motor vehicles, motorcycles and personal items at that time were destroyed, lost or stolen.
 Fortunately, there was no loss of Australian lives at that time.
 Australian Police continued to negotiate between the invading Turkish army, other warring parties and escorted refugees to safety from both sides.
 Since UNFICYP commenced, a large number of the NSW Police has served in Cyprus alongside other Australian police jurisdictions.